-How to connect to Linux Samba shares from Windows 10
+How to connect to Linux Samba shares from Windows

 When Windows 10 was released, it seemingly broke the ability to easily connect to Linux Samba shares.
+It appeared one could not write to Linux share from Windows 10.
 Considering how many businesses rely on Samba for the sharing of folders, this was a bad move on the part of Microsoft.
-Fortunately, the ability to connect to Samba shares wasn't actually removed from the Windows platform, it was merely tucked a bit out of sight.
+Fortunately, the ability to connect to Samba shares wasn’t actually removed from the Windows platform, it was merely tucked a bit out of sight.

-I will assume you have both Windows 10 installed on a machine (or multiple machines) and a Samba share at the ready from your data center.
-With that said, let's connect.
+For this tutorial, I will assume you have both Windows 10 or 11 installed on a machine (or multiple machines) and a Samba share at the ready from your data center.
+With that said: Let’s connect.

 Connecting to your server

 Open up File Explorer and then right-click on This PC (in the left pane).
-From the resulting context menu, select Add a network location (Figure A).
+From the resulting context menu, select Add A Network Location (Figure A).

 Figure A

 A new wizard will open, one that will walk you through the process of creating a shortcut for a new network location within File Explorer.
 Click Next in the Welcome window.
-In the resulting screen (Figure B), click Choose a custom network location (the only option) and then click Next.
+In the resulting screen (Figure B), click Choose A Custom Network Location (the only option) and then click Next.

 Figure B

-Next you must enter the IP address of your Samba server (Figure C) in the form of //SERVER_IP/SHARE (Where SERVER_IP is the IP address of your Samba server and SHARE is the name of the share you want to add).
+Next you must enter the IP address of your Samba server (Figure C) in the form of //SERVER_IP/SHARE, where SERVER_IP is the IP address of your Samba server and SHARE is the name of the share you want to add.

 Figure C